telerik/maui-docs/controls/datagrid/columns/header.md

 ![.NET MAUI DataGrid Column Header Template](../images/header-content-template.png)

-## Achieve full customization of the column
+## Fully Customize the Column

-You can customize the Column Header using the existing `HeaderContentTemplate` to achieve the desired full customization of the column.
+Customize the Column Header using the `HeaderContentTemplate` to achieve the desired full customization of the column.

 ## See Also